front-end-intermediate/session-1/readme.md

 ## EXERCISE Step Three - Dynamic Generation with Objects in an array

+In the previous portion of this exercise we worked with an array.
+An array can contain any type of data, not just strings.
 An array of objects is a very common data structure.

 We have links for our page in `<script src="navitems.js"></script>`.
 It is an array containing multiple objects: